popei69/reversi/README.md

 }
 ```

-Since each experiment directly affects UI elements, block execution is main only on main thread.
+Since each experiment directly affects UI elements, varations are only executed on main thread.

 ## TODO